BenjiTrapp/benjitrapp.github.io/_attacks/2024-06-07-red-windows-api.md

 ## OpenProcessToken

-The OpenProcessToken API in C++ is commonly used in cybersecurity and penetration testing when you need to obtain a handle to the access token associated with a process.
-Access tokens contain information about a user's security context, including their privileges, groups, and user rights.
-Here's an example of how to use OpenProcessToken:
+The OpenProcessToken API in C++ is frequently employed in cybersecurity and penetration testing to acquire a handle to the access token linked with a process.
+Access tokens hold crucial details about a user's security context, encompassing privileges, groups, and user rights.
+Here is an illustration demonstrating how to utilize OpenProcessToken:

 [Learn Microsoft Link](https://learn.microsoft.com/de-de/windows/win32/api/processthreadsapi/nf-processthreadsapi-openprocesstoken)